ClementCI/portfolio/fundamental_deep_learning/image_classification_one_layer_net/README.md

-# Image Classification with a 1-layer network
+# Image Classification with a 1-Layer Neural Network

 ## Description